 Advanced assessment of neural systems and function is presented, with an emphasis on techniques and laboratory approaches.
 Neuroscience labs include anatomical, physiological, pharmacological, genetic, and behavioral analyses in animal models.
 Credit cannot be received for both PSYC 445 and BIOL 445.

-Prerequisite: PSYC 110, PSYC 221, PSYC 345.
+Prerequisite: PSYC 110, PSYC 221 or PSYC 221W,, PSYC 345.

 Offered: Annually.